 Libby Manchester Gilpatric

-I love working with oil paint and think about painting all the time.
-An unfussy, low-tech, physical medium, I am leaning to paint with a slightly broader palette extended from primary to limited, allowing for the addition of warmer or cooler tones for desired effects.
-I can lay down bold shapes of color and value to make you see how the forms of a building, a group of trees, rocks, a sandy shore or undulating field relate as elements of the landscape.
+I think about painting all the time.
+Oil paint is an unfussy, low-tech, physical medium - exploring with a variety of color - putting warm tones against cool, laying down bold shapes of color and value.
+How do you see these buildings, a clump of trees, rocks, a sandy shore or undulating field relate as elements of the landscape?
 Since sandbox days the lay of the land has been my main focus.
 Once I decide on a subject, I have already been painting it in my mind.
-Applying paint to canvas becomes the ending of a process.
-Each painting has been a memorable journey, and my hope is you will carry that image in your own memory for a long time.
+Applying paint to canvas is dessert - a journey to a Magic Kingdom.
+Painting adds much to your memory store.
+My wish is you too will carry these images in your memory and good feelings for a long long time.